 “Commercial Archeology: Architecture, Advertising, and the Automobile,” first such university course, taught by Chester Liebs at Boston University’s American Vernacular Summer Institute; annual fall conference in Washington, D.C., includes tour of Route 1 between the nation’s capital and Baltimore.

 All Night All-Night Diner Tour in Massachusetts and Rhode Island in April; annual fall conference in Philadelphia; SCA administrative archives is established.

-Society of Architectural Historians affinity group session, The Future of the Recent Past, held in conjunction with the National Trust for Historic Preservation annual meeting in New York; annual fall meeting and tour in Miami’s Art Deco District.
+Society of Architectural Historians affinity group session, The Future of the Recent Past, held in conjunction with the National Trust for Historic Preservation annual meeting in New York; annual fall meeting and tour scheduled for Miami’s Art Deco District.

 June meeting at Boston Architectural Center, followed by a field trip to Nantasket Beach amusement park in Hull, MA; annual fall gathering in Washington, D.C., includes a neon theme and “Diner Days” weekend; SCA has 120 members.